ThalesPrado/Market_Basket_Analysis/README.md

-# Repository created to help pricing professional to make a cross selling system based on apriori algorithm
+# Repository created to help pricing professionals to make a cross selling system based on apriori algorithm

 ***